denavelino/Ompong/README.md

   * Version information,
   * Release date, and
   * Name of dashboard developer(s)
-* The table header entries in the CSV data file will have spaces in their titles.
+* The table header entries in the CSV data file may/will have spaces in their titles.
 These need to be adjusted manually to resemble the headers of the data table.
-Automate this.
+We may be able to automate this, so that the csv file can be used "as is".
 * Testing of dashboard using different web browsers.

 Kamal Ahmed, 06.02.207